leadustin/QIDI-up2date-english/dryer/dryer.md

 When the macro is executed, the system checks whether the printer is already homed.
 After checking, the print bed moves down by the value set in the macro.
 This is necessary because the filament roll must fit between the print head and the heating bed.

-### Construction space with construction space heating
+###  Active chamber heater

-The active build space heating can be configured here.
+The active chamber heating can be configured here.
 Values are given in degrees Celsius.

 ### Print bed